 The North American Interfraternity Conference (NIC) recently updated the pricing on its "Campus Support Model" for IFC's as well as IFC dues.
-They didn't make a public fuss, but I did reach out to their staff via email for some clarifications.
+They didn't make a fuss about it, but I did reach out to their staff via email for some clarity.
 Here are the details:

 "Campus Support Model" Fees

 The NIC's Campus Support Model is detailed on their website.
 It essentially amounts to a bulk purchase of certain services and registrations for NIC educational programs.
 The only change is that the lowest tier is now also a flat fee instead of per-chapter.
 "Bronze" starts at $2,500.
 The highest level - Diamond - costs $25,000.

 Each tier includes an "estimated value," which compares the bulk price with the à la carte costs of the services provided in each tier.
 None of this is to endorse or suggest that the NIC's services are particularly useful - after all, is an "operational audit" by the NIC something anyone was interested in purchasing à la carte?

 Due to COVID, there is a 25% discount for all 20-21 dues, plus a 15% discount on anything paid prior to 9/30/2020.
 These also apply to NIC's insurance offerings for IFC's.